Skip to main content

 A phase 2 study of RVU120, a novel CDK8 inhibitor, in combination with venetoclax in patients with AML

-In August 2017, LLS TAP partnered with Ryvu Therapeutics (formerly known as Selvita) to support "A Phase Ib Study of SEL120 in Patients With Acute Myeloid Leukemia or High-risk Myelodysplastic Syndrome."
+In August 2017, LLS TAP partnered with Ryvu Therapeutics (formerly known as Selvita) to support "A Phase 1b Study of SEL120 in Patients With Acute Myeloid Leukemia or High-risk Myelodysplastic Syndrome."

 Ryvu Therapeutics is a clinical-stage drug discovery and development company focusing on novel small molecule therapies that address emerging targets in oncology using a proprietary discovery engine platform.

 RVU120 (SEL120) is a highly selective first-in-class CDK8/CDK19 small molecule inhibitor.
-Ryvu is currently enrolling several Phase 2 clinical trials, RVU120 as monotherapy in genetically defined cohorts of patients with relapsed/refractory AML and high-risk myelodysplastic syndromes (RIVER-52, NCT06268574), and RVU120 in combination with venetoclax for patients with relapsed/ refractory AML (RIVER-81, NCT06191263).
+Ryvu is currently enrolling several Phase 2 clinical trials: RVU120 as monotherapy in genetically defined cohorts of patients with relapsed/refractory AML and high-risk myelodysplastic syndromes (RIVER-52, NCT06268574), RVU120 in combination with venetoclax for patients with relapsed/refractory AML (RIVER-81, NCT06191263), RVU120 as monotherapy for patients with low-risk myelodysplastic syndromes (REMARK, NCT06243458) and RVU120 as monotherapy and in combination with ruxolitinib for patients with myelofibrosis (POTAMI-61, NCT06397313).

 Program: Therapy Acceleration Program